-No outerwear will be worn in the building during school hours.
-No hats, hoods, bandannas or other forms of headwear will be worn in the building.
+Slippers, moccasins, clogs (Crocs), athletic slides, flip flops, and open backed shoes are not allowed.
+Outerwear- No outerwear (coats or jackets) will be worn in the building during school hours.
+No hats, hoods, bandanas, or other forms of headwear will be worn.
+Hooded sweatshirts and coats are not allowed at any time during the school day.